Nick Jonas and Priyanka Chopra welcome baby through surrogate - NewsBreak

 Nick Jonas and Priyanka Chopra welcome baby through surrogate

-SAN FRANCISCO – Surprise!
+SAN FRANCISCO ( KRON ) – Surprise!
 Nick Jonas shared that he and wife Priyanka Chopra Jonas have welcomed a baby.

-The couple had their baby through a surrogate, the Jonas brother said in an Instagram post on Friday.
+The couple had their baby through a surrogate, the Jonas Brother said in an Instagram post on Friday.‘I’d Do Anything for Love (But I Won’t Do That)’: Meat Loaf’s misunderstood lyric, explained

 The baby is the couple’s first child.
-Jonas did not mention the newborn’s name or gender in the announcement, KRON reports .
+Jonas did not mention the newborn’s name or gender in the announcement.

 “We are overjoyed to confirm that we have welcomed a baby via surrogate,” reads the Instagram post .
 “We respectfully ask for privacy during this special time as we focus on our family.
 Thank you so much.”